psrenergy/psrio-docs/psrio-base.md

 ### Deficit Risk per Year

-Deficit risk is measured by the probability that the system will not be able to supply the energy demand by the load.
-The function `deficit_risk` executes the calculation of the deficit risk per year in study case.
+Deficit risk is measured by the probability that the system will not supply the energy demand by the load.
+The function [sddp/defcit_risk](https://github.com/psrenergy/psrio-base/blob/master/sddp/defcit_risk.lua) executes the calculation of the deficit risk per year in the study case.

-link to function definition: [psrio-base/sddp/defcit_risk.lua](https://github.com/psrenergy/psrio-base/blob/master/sddp/defcit_risk.lua)

 ```lua
 local function defcit_risk(suffix)